FlavScents AInsights Entry for Verdyl Acetate (CAS: 5413-60-5)

 3. Natural Occurrence & Formation

-- Known Natural Sources: Verdyl acetate is not typically found in nature and is primarily synthesized for use in flavors and fragrances.
+- Known Natural Sources: Verdyl acetate is not commonly found in nature and is primarily synthesized for use in flavors and fragrances.

-- Formation Pathways: It is commonly produced through the esterification of verdyl alcohol with acetic acid.
+- Formation Pathways: It is typically produced via esterification of verdyl alcohol with acetic acid.

-- Relevance to “Natural Flavor” or “Natural Fragrance” Designation: As a synthetic compound, verdyl acetate does not qualify for natural flavor or fragrance labeling unless derived from natural precursors through acceptable processes.
+- Relevance to “Natural Flavor” or “Natural Fragrance” Designation: As a synthetic compound, verdyl acetate does not qualify for natural labeling unless derived from natural precursors through approved processes.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs